Case study: joint personal injury claim after accident on building site

 • Posted

-AL and MD were working as bricklayers on a building site when they fell through a temporary floor and suffered significant injuries.
+Our clients, AL and MD, were working as bricklayers on a building site when they fell through a temporary floor and suffered significant injuries.

-The Claimants were working on the first floor level of a partially built building.
+The Claimants were working on the first-floor level of a partially built building.
 The floor had been laid with a temporary platform covering the hole where the stairs were to be fitted.
-As AL and MD and another colleague walked over that platform it suddenly gave way beneath them causing them to fall to the ground below and suffer significant injuries.
+As AL, MD and another colleague walked over that platform, it suddenly gave way beneath them causing them to fall to the ground below and suffer significant injuries.

 It is understood that the platform had been inadequately constructed and was not properly supported.
 Insufficient joist hangers had been used and only one screw instead of three had been used per hanger.